Diabetic nephropathy (diabetic kidney disease) is kidney damage that results from having diabetes.

 Diabetic nephropathy is common.
 One in 4 women and one in 5 men with type 2 diabetes develops diabetic nephropathy.
 It is even more common in type 1 diabetes.

-Diabetic kidney disease is the leading cause of kidney failure in Australia.
+Diabetic kidney disease is a leading cause of kidney failure in Australia.

 Diabetic nephropathy usually has no symptoms early on.
 You can’t tell that there is protein in your urine – it’s something that is detected with a urine test.